Yves Rodier: Biography

 Rodier always loved comics, but first set out to become a musician or cinematographer.
 He soon returned to comics.
 He started out by imitating the work of his favorite author, Hergé, creating pastiches of The Adventures of Tintin.
-These copies were illegal and did not earn him much money, though this allowed him to meet many other cartoonists, like Bob de Moor, Jacques Martin and Michel "Greg" Regnier.
-In 1995, he met Daniel and Richard Houde, and in their magazine Pignouf he started his comic series Pignouf et Hamlet, about a boy and his pig.
+These copies were illegal and did not earn him much money, although they allowed him to meet many other cartoonists, such as Bob de Moor, Jacques Martin and Michel "Greg" Regnier.
+In 1995, he met Daniel and Richard Houde and in their magazine Pignouf, he started his comic series Pignouf et Hamlet, about a boy and his pig.
 The magazine only lasted for five issues, though the series continued.

 Work

 The Tintin Pastiches

 Rodier always had a passion for The Adventures of Tintin by Hergé and so he embarked on writing some Tintin stories of his own.
-These are Tintin pastiches, meaning that they try to imitate the style of Hergé.
+As Tintin pastiches, they imitated the style of Hergé.
 They are illegal, as they breach the Tintin copyright owned by the Hergé Foundation (Moulinsart), but some have been published, and they are all found circulating on the Internet.
 Today he is one of the largest (unofficial) Tintin draughtsmen, along with Harry Edwood.